-If you're looking for the best small business printers in 2019, all in one or single function, then you've come to the right place, as we've gathered together the very best printers that suit the needs for small and medium sized businesses.
+If you're looking for the best small business printers of 2020, then you've come to the right place, as in this guide, we've listed the printers for small - yet growing - businesses.

-The best small business printers are economical to run – so they won't cost a lot in electricity bills or going through ink or toner cartridges – and they should also offer fast print speeds that's not at the expense of image quality.
+The best small business printers should also be economical to run – so they won't cost a lot in electricity bills or going through ink or toner cartridges – and they should also offer fast print speeds that's not at the expense of image quality.

 The small business printers on this list can also cope with handling multiple tasks from multiple people throughout the day.
 Even the smallest of businesses will be sending documents from networked PCs all day – and if they can also offer photocopying, faxing and scanning features as well, that's even better.